yunlong10/yunlong10.github.io/projects/mmcomposition/mmcomposition.md

     <pre><code>
     @article{hua2024mmcomposition,
-      title={MMComposition: Benchmarking the Compositionality for Pre-trained Vision-Language Models}, author={Hua, Hang and Tang, Yunlong and Zeng, Ziyun and Cao, Liangliang and He, Hangfeng and Xu, Chenliang and Luo, Jiebo}, journal={},
+      title={MMComposition: Benchmarking the Compositionality for Pre-trained Vision-Language Models}, author={Hua, Hang and Tang, Yunlong and Zeng, Ziyun and Cao, Liangliang and Yang, Zhengyuan and He, Hangfeng and Xu, Chenliang and Luo, Jiebo}, journal={},
       year={2024}
     }